franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/scim/README.md

 #### b. **OAuth 2.0 client credentials**

 If in [Step 3](#step-3-choose-an-authentication-method) you selected **OAuth 2.0 client credentials**, after clicking **Create** you will get client credentials of newly created [OpenProject OAuth Application](../oauth-applications/#oauth-applications).
 These credentials should be entered into the SCIM client configuration on the other end.
-Then SCIM client is supposed to use provided client credentials to send an access token request to OpenProject.
+The SCIM client is supposed to use the provided client credentials to obtain an access token with the `scim_v2` scope from OpenProject and then use the access token in SCIM API requests.

 ![Add SCIM client.
 Creation form.
 Client credentials.
 Generate client credentials.](add_scim_7.png)